 - Flammes de Pierre

-Les Goudes area is situated inside the Calanques National Park, where the climate is arid and the winds may sometimes be violent; this factors, together with the closeness to the urban areas, make this environment particularly frail.
+Les Goudes area is situated inside the Calanques National Park, a very frail “milieu”, where the climate is arid and the winds may sometimes be violent; this factors, together with the closeness to the urban areas, make this environment particularly frail.
 Fires risk is very high; Sormiou, Morgioux and Callelongue routes are closed from 7h to 19h starting from June to the end of September.
 Fires, free camping and bivouac are absolutely forbidden.
 Check the park official website to know the prohibitions and permissions for the access during the summer months: Calanques National Park.

 The Mediterranean climate – sunny and very mild – is extremely dry in this area; the precipitations are very few and centred on rare rainy days, but sometimes becoming torrential.
 Eastern and North Western winds – the last one is the famous “mistral” - sometimes may be extremely violent.
 The Calanques are almost entirely molded by the urgonian limestone, a white sedimentary and hard rock having an excellent quality.